FrontierRobotics/pathfinder/docs/raspberry_pi_setup.md

 ssh pi@192.168.1.16
 ```

+## Upgrade the OS

-For good measure, run `sudo apt-get update` and `sudo apt-get upgrade` to get the system up-to-date.
+Run `sudo apt-get update` and `sudo apt-get upgrade` to get the system up-to-date.

 ----